NG-NEST/ng-nest/lib/ng-nest/ui/menu/docs/readme.en_US.md

 ---
-label: 'Menu 导航菜单'
+label: 'Menu'
 category: 'Navigation'
 ---

-# Menu 导航菜单
+# Menu

-为页面和功能提供导航的菜单列表。
+A list of menus that provide navigation for pages and functions.

 ## Used alone